A two-disk approach to the synthesis of coherent passive equalizers for linear quantum systems: Introduction

 Drawing on the analogy with the classical case, consider the power spectrum density of the stationary component $e$ of the difference ${u}-\hat{u}$ as a measure of the mean-square mismatch between $\hat{u}$ and $u$ \cite{valcdc,Ugrinovskii2024}:

 $\langle\cdot\rangle$ denotes the quantum expectation with respect to the underlying Gaussian state of the system.
+As in~\cite{Ugrinovskii2024,Ugrinovskii2024a}, the definition in \eqref{eq1} is stated for the annihilation-operator formulation of linear quantum systems.
 The coherent equalization problem consists in minimization of the power spectrum density \eqref{eq1} over a class of coherent equalizers.
 Formally, it is to obtain an equalizer transfer function $H(s)$ which is realizable as a linear quantum system and attains or approximates closely the quantity

 $\bar{\boldsymbol{\sigma}}(\cdot)$ is the largest eigenvalue of a Hermitian matrix \cite{Ugrinovskii2024}.
-A quantum physical system that realizes such transfer function is an optimal (respectively, near optimal) coherent equalizer.
+A quantum physical system that realizes such a transfer function is an optimal (respectively, near-optimal) coherent equalizer.
 The requirement for \emph{physical realizability} \cite{aline2011,hendra2017,sha2012} of the transfer function $H(s)$ is the essential constraint of the problem which sets it apart from classical filtering problems of similar kind.

 It is worth mentioning that the coherent equalization problem \eqref{eq2} is substantially different from other coherent filtering problems considered in the recent quantum control literature and concerned with developments of the coherent quantum Kalman filter, the coherent Luenberger observer and coherent LQG control \cite{Miao2016,re2023,igor2013,Vuglar2014}.
 The differences can be seen in both the objectives of the filtering problem and the methodology applied to solve it.
 Indeed, Refs. \cite{Miao2016,igor2013,Vuglar2014} are aimed at tracking internal modes of the underlying quantum system.
 The LQG performance cost in \cite{re2023} penalizes the classical internal state of a shaping filter and the output of a classical observer; the observer is then augmented with additional quantum inputs for physical realizability.
 In contrast, in the coherent equalization problem considered in this paper we seek to (near) optimally estimate the quantum system input in the mean-square sense using another quantum linear system.
 Also, the references \cite{Miao2016,re2023,igor2013,Vuglar2014} address the problem in the time domain.
 In contrast, the problem \eqref{eq2} is set in the frequency domain.
 The latter feature has proved instrumental in overcoming some of the technical difficulties of the time domain approach \cite{Ugrinovskii2024,igor2013}.